tidyr

 Solving small data problems with data.table

-Friday afternoon fun - how do we do this apparently simple thing?
+Friday afternoon fun - how do we do we filter this data, combining elements from different rows and discarding NA values?
 Continue reading Solving small data problems with data.table

 SIMD Revisited

-Visualising the updated Scottish Index of Multiple Deprivation data without maps.
+Visualising the 2020 Scottish Index of Multiple Deprivation data using beewswarm plots, scatter plots and alternative ggplot2 themes and palettes.
 Continue reading SIMD Revisited

 patientcounter